Introduction

 Mixing Kinds

-What happens if for a key you declare ranges in one locale, interpolation in another, and a simple string in a third ?
+What happens if for a key you declare plurals in one locale, interpolation in another, and a simple string in a third?

-What is not allowed to mix are subkeys.
-If a key has subkeys in one locale, the key must have subkeys in all locales.
+What is not allowed to be mixed are subkeys.
+If a key has subkeys in one locale, it must have subkeys in all locales.

 Formatters

-For interpolation, every variables (other than count for ranges) are expected to be of type impl IntoView + Clone + 'static.
+For interpolation, every variable (other than count for plurals) is expected to be of type impl IntoView + Clone + 'static.

-But some values have different ways to be represented based on the locale:
+However, some values can be represented differently depending on the locale:

 You can specify the kind of value you are going to supply like this: